crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 using memory.

-Languages like Java, C++, Rust and others support threading and will natively run the software in parallel.
-The operating system, usually Linux, schedules the threads to run using a part of the kernel called a scheduler.
+Languages like Java, C++, Rust and others support threading and will run the software using parallel threads of execution, when asked.
+The operating system schedules the threads to run using a part of the kernel called a scheduler.

 Generally you can run at least as many threads